Skip to main content

 • Triggers when the signal falls below the threshold defined in Fail Backup.

-• The time limit (seconds) is adjusted with a slider control.
+• The time limit (seconds) is adjusted via slider control.

-• Important: the FM Receiver post-Gain signal is analyzed, so gain affects detection.
+• Important: analyzes the FM Receiver post-Gain signal, so gain affects detection.

 • OVERMODULATION:

-• Activates if modulation exceeds the value defined in the alarm.
+• Activates if modulation exceeds the defined alarm value.

 • This setting does not affect transmission, only detection.